AI & Data Series · 🔥 High Demand · Standalone or Add-On

 🎯 Who This Is For

-• Full-stack or backend developers adding AI features to products
+Full-stack or backend developers adding AI features to products — regardless of which language or framework you use

-• Engineers who have completed any Full-Stack 2.0 program and want to add AI capabilities
+Engineers who have completed any Full-Stack 2.0 program and want to add production AI capabilities as a direct add-on

-• Developers targeting AI engineering roles at product companies or AI startups
+Developers targeting AI engineering roles at product companies or AI startups — one of the highest-demand specialisations globally